PL

 2023

-In 2023, the owners of Kombud Automation Plants and Rail-Mil created a new holding: Kombud Group.
-The new group also includes companies such as Rail-Mil Computers, Metroprojekt, and Radomska Telecommunications Manufacturing Plant.
-As a result of the merger, the largest domestic company operating in the field of railway and metro traffic control, as well as solutions for the military, was established.
+In 2023, the owners of Kombud Automation Plant and Rail-Mil created a new holding: Kombud Group.
+The new group also includes companies such as Rail-Mil Computers, Metroprojekt, and Radomska Telecommunications Factory.
+As a result of the merger, the largest domestic company operating in the field of railway and metro traffic control, as well as military solutions, was formed.